tigergraph/ecosys/tools/etl/tg-jdbc-driver/README.md

 You may specify IP address and port as needed, and the port is the one used by GraphStudio.

-You need to specify the version of tigergraph if it is under 3.5.
+Please specify your tigergraph version if it's earlier than v3.5.0.

 For each ResultSet, there might be several tables with different tabular formats. **'isLast()' could be used to switch to the next table.**